dtntacoma/Home-Elastic-SIEM-Lab/README.md

    6. Wait for the configuration to complete.
    7. Once the deployment is ready, click “continue.”

 Task 2: Setting up the Linux VM

 Next, we need to set up the Linux VM.
-You can use any Linux OS and virtualization software for this, but I used Kali Linux and Oracle VirtualBox.
+You can use any Linux OS and virtualization software for this, but I’ll be using Kali Linux and Oracle VirtualBox.

 To set it up, follow these steps:

-    Download the Kali Linux VM from the official Kali website at <a href="https://kali.org">Kali.com</a>
+    Download the Kali Linux VM from the official Kali website at <a href="https://kali.org">Kali.org</a>.
     Create a new VM with the Kali VM file in your preferred virtualization platform, such as VirtualBox or VMware.
     Start the VM and follow the on-screen prompts to install Kali.
     Once the installation is complete, log in to the Kali VM using the credentials “kali” for both the username and password.